Michael Martin (Neighbours): Storylines

-Michael is first seen, along with his sister, Debbie, when Julie Robinson arrives at their father Philip's neighbour's house to break the news of a car accident that leaves Philip paralysed and their mother, Loretta, dead.
-Julie helps look after the children and eventually marries Philip and they all move to the country and are heard from sparingly throughout the years.
+Michael is first seen, along with his sister, Debbie, when Julie Robinson arrives at their father Philip's neighbour's house to break the news of a car accident that kills their mother, Loretta.
+Julie helps look after the children and eventually marries Philip and they are heard from sparingly throughout the years.

 Michael returns from boarding school several months after the family re-settle in Ramsay Street.
 He quickly creates mischief and begins targeting Julie and plays mind games with her out of resentment, blaming her for Loretta's death.
 Michael also resents his half-sister Hannah (Rebecca Ritters) and is unkind toward her.
 When Hannah and Beth Brennan (Natalie Imbruglia) are caught in a fire in an abandoned house behind Lassiter's, Michael is a suspected but is later cleared when it is revealed he had been in the arcade at the time of the fire.

 Michael later descends into crime and is eventually arrested.
 While in the detention centre, he meets Darren Stark (Scott Major) and both boys immediately hate each other.
 When Rick Alessi, Debbie's ex-boyfriend, tells Michael about Darren dating and using Debbie, Michael is keen to break out and escapes the detention centre, dressed as a woman.
 When Michael and Rick arrive at the service station, they find Darren armed with a knife and Debbie in tow.
 Michael bursts in to save his sister, only to be shot by the cashier, who assumes Michael was in on the attempted robbery.
 Michael survives and Darren is arrested.

 At Christmas 1993, Michael returns home for good, having changed his ways but Julie and Hannah are not keen on him being around.
 He decides to move into a youth hostel but is talked out of it at the last minute and Julie, Hannah and Michael agree to put the past behind them.
 As 1994 begins, Michael befriends the recently returned Cody Willis, who he begins dating and Darren's siblings, Brett (Brett Blewitt) and Danni (Eliza Szonert).